timmyventura/PyCo/readme.md

 ## Common information:

-Script has been tested at Cisco devices, managed by next os: ios-xr, ios, nxos.
+Script has been tested on Cisco devices, managed by follow os: ios-xr, ios, nxos.
 Script has been written in python 2.7

 Script consists of the next parts: